micmejia/bible-dump/NKJV/1 Kings/1 Kgs 8.md

 that all the peoples of the earth may know that the Lord _is_ God; _there is_ no other.

 ###### 61
-Let your heart therefore be [^l]loyal to the Lord our God, to walk in His statutes and keep His commandments, as at this day." ## Solomon Dedicates the Temple
+Let your heart therefore be loyal to the Lord our God, to walk in His statutes and keep His commandments, as at this day." ## Solomon Dedicates the Temple

 ###### 62
 Then the king and all Israel with him offered sacrifices before the Lord.